Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Brass Dragon.md

     \ of 3 or higher comes within 30 feet of a water source within 1 mile of the dragon's\
     \ lair, the dragon becomes aware of the creature's presence and location.  " "name": ""
-- "desc": "If the dragon dies, the tracks fade in dice: 1d10|avg (1d10) days,\
+- "desc": "If the dragon dies, the tracks fade in dice: 1d10|avg|noform (1d10)\
-    \ but the other effects fade immediately."
+    \ days, but the other effects fade immediately."
   "name": ""
 - "desc": "Any of these effects might appear in the area around a brass dragon's lair,\
     \ in addition to or instead of the effects described in the Monster Manual:\n\